olababsmichael/Amazon-Product-Review-Analysis/README.md

 -  The total potential revenue exceeded **$113.1B**, with most coming from a handful of high-performing categories.
 -  **Fire-Boltt Smart Watch** had the **highest number of reviews** and strong ratings, making it a top performer.
--  Ratings are mostly positive — **majority of products fall between 4.0 to 5.0 stars**.
+-  Ratings are mostly positive **majority of products fall between 4.0 to 5.0 stars**.
 -  Over **50% of products** had discounts of **50% or more**, showing competitive pricing is a major strategy.
--  Affordable products (< ₹10,000) dominate listings, but high-ticket items contribute more to total revenue.
+-  Affordable products (< ₹10,000) dominate listings, but high ticket items contribute more to total revenue.

 ---